 Scott Horowitz, Brian Koepnick, Raoul Martin, Agnes Tymieniecki, Amanda A. Winburn, Seth Cooper, Jeff Flatten, David S. Rogawski, Nicole M. Koropatkin, Tsinatkeab T. Hailu, Neha Jain, Philipp Koldewey, Logan S. Ahlstrom, Matthew R. Chapman, Andrew P. Sikkema, Meredith A. Skiba, Finn P. Maloney, Felix R. M. Beinlich, Foldit Players, University of Michigan students, Zoran Popović, David Baker, Firas Khatib and James C. A. Bardwell.
 Determining crystal structures through crowdsourcing and coursework.
-Nature Communications 7, Article number: 12549 (2016), doi:10.1038/ncomms12549
+Nature Communications 7, Article number: 12549 (2016). [link]

 Dun-Yu Hsiao, Min Sun, Christy Ballweber, Seth Cooper and Zoran Popović.
 Proactive sensing for improving hand pose estimation.
 Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (2016). [link]

 Dun-Yu Hsiao, Seth Cooper, Christy Ballweber and Zoran Popović.
 User behavior transformation through dynamic input mappings.
 Proceedings of the 9th International Conference on the Foundations of Digital Games (2014). [link]